NeilWP/SUSTINA_CAB/README.md

 # SUSTINA_CAB

-**SUSTINA** is a product designed for businesses impacted by the introduction of Greenhouse Gas protocoal (GHG) reporting.
+**SUSTINA** is a product designed for businesses impacted by the introduction of Greenhouse Gas protocol (GHG) reporting.
 The application runs both as a desktop solution and as a hosted service (React back-office on AWS).

 The application is currently seeking **ISO 9001 certification**.